uliba3/ai-web-chatbot/README.md

-# Gemini Web Chatbot
+# AI Web Chatbot

 ## Introduction
-The Gemini Web Chatbot is a Chrome extension that allows users to interact with the Gemini AI directly on any web page.
+The AI Web Chatbot is a Chrome extension that allows users to interact with the Google's Gemini AI directly on any web page.
 This extension leverages the power of Google Generative AI models to provide real-time assistance and interaction based on the content of the current web page.

 ## Table of Contents
 - [Introduction](#introduction)